shekhspear-depop/kalyani-depop-technical-task/README.md

 # Test Strategy document

-Test Strategy document is prepared for review for this login functionality project.
+Test Strategy document is included in this project repository for review for this login functionality project.